Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 "...Yeah?"

 "Maybe this seems a bit cold-blooded, but consider this.
 Remember Bozo?
-Someone bred him into an absolute *freak* of canine nature for...whatever fuckin’ reason.
+Someone bred him into an absolute *freak* of canine nature for... whatever fuckin’ reason.
 I don’t think I’ve *ever* met a dog as big, or as tough, or as *smart* as he was.
 And y’know what else he was? *Happy.* Do you think he’d have given any kind of fucks about why he was the best?"

 "..."

 "So you’ve been given a hell of a blessing for dubious reasons.
 Fine.
 We’ll deal with it.
 You’ve given your *kids* that blessing too, and now you know a big part of why you’re our awesome space-Tarzan.
 Which, being honest, you already knew anyway.
 Whatever secrets they’re keeping, there’s nothing else they can say or do that will take that away from you.
 You’re the *best* and not just because of your genes.
-You throw yourself into everything, you’re *super* intense and loving and maybe just a bit crazy...and I wouldn’t have you any other way."
+You throw yourself into everything, you’re *super* intense and loving and maybe just a bit crazy... and I wouldn’t have you any other way."

 Beside her, Xiù nodded fervently.

 "...I…" Julian, like pretty much every big strong man *ever,* didn’t know how to cry tears of gratitude in any graceful way.
 He tried, and failed, to pretend they weren’t there and crushed Al and Xiù in a huge hug.

 "...Okay.
-I’ll go, uh...run some errands, I guess.
+I’ll go, uh... run some errands, I guess.
 And not dwell."

 "We’ll be here," Al promised.
 He gave them a last squeeze, a kiss apiece, a third kiss for Anna’s cheek, and headed out with… well, if not a spring in his step then at least with a purpose.